mrzealot/absolem/index.md

 </div>

 I was generally satisfied with it, so I went ahead and coded a Python &rarr; OpenSCAD model, too, in preparation of a "real" build.<a href="#footnote-5"><sup>5</sup></a>.
+The last picture is an exploded view to help understand the 3D structure...

 <div class="gallery">
     <img src="https://zealot.hu/absolem/pics/polygon_7.png" width="80%"/>